 With access to a Google Docs file, the users can add text and data directly into the shared and auto-synced copy via their web browser.
 Real Time editing in Google Docs is an original feature for group projects and evolving data.
 However, editing in a PDF is optimum for a finalized variation of a document that will not need any foreseen edits.
 PDF files can only be edited in PDF software and only if granted permission.

-Once your Google Docs are converted to PDF, compress, combine, & more with DocSpace by ActivePDF!
+Once your Google Docs are converted to PDF, explore the possibilities with ActivePDF!

 Listed below are two different methods of how to convert a Google Docs to PDF using Google Drive in five simple steps.